 Skiplagging

 Historically this trick was referred to as “hidden city ticketing,” but with the Skiplagged web site making this trick easier for everyone, some of us have started calling this “skiplagging”.
-The idea is simple: sometimes when the price to fly from point A to B is very expensive, it is much cheaper to fly from A to C with a layover at point B. So, people buy the cheaper A to C flight and get off the plane at point B. They skip the last leg of their journey.
+The idea is this: sometimes when the price to fly from point A to B is very expensive, it is much cheaper to fly from A to C with a layover at point B. So, people buy the cheaper A to C flight and get off the plane at point B. They skip the last leg of their journey.

 This approach can save a lot of money, but there are risks.
 Airlines don’t want you to do this.
 You have to be careful about checking bags to make sure that your bag doesn’t end up flying further than you do (usually it’s best not to check bags at all).
 And you can only skip the last leg of the journey.
 Otherwise, the airline will cancel the rest of your ticket.
 For full coverage of this technique, please see my post: Skiplagging for the best flights at the best price.